mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 attempt to make him a traitor.
 As a result, he now has an enemy of the entire Black Star Brigade.
 However, his advancement roll – Edu 6+ (7) is a success, and Mahran gains a rank, and an extra skill.
-He chooses the Advanced Education table and gains Survival 1 – his run- in with the Black Star Brigade has clearly taught him a few lessons in watching his back.
+He chooses the Advanced Education table and gains Survival 1 – his run-in with the Black Star Brigade has clearly taught him a few lessons in watching his back.
 His skills are now: Astrogation 0, Comms 2, Computers 0, Navigation 0, Pilot (spacecraft) 0, Sensors 0, Space Science (Planetlology) 1, Streetwise 0, Survival 1, Zero G 0.